zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 ![](/uploads/versions/g-5---x----1360-1546x---.jpg)—

-Many of the books people expressed gratitude for were books from their childhood.&nbsp; It makes sense – a kid's perspective of the world can change in an instant and be changed forever.&nbsp;
+Many of the books people expressed gratitude for were books from their childhood.
 These books expressed to us a new way of seeing the world.&nbsp; Levine's *Ella Enchanted* taught a young woman about saving herself.
 Eric Carle's *The Very Hungry Caterpillar* inspired one bookseller to become an illustrator.&nbsp; *The Outsiders* showed me the dark truth about being 'cool'.&nbsp; *A Wrinkle in Time* proved to one young man that he was never too young or too old to fight.

 [(A Wrinkle in Time by Madeline L'engle](http://www.brooklinebooksmith-shop.com/book/9780312367541)[, Ella Enchanted by Gail Carson Levine](http://www.brooklinebooksmith-shop.com/book/9780064407052)[, Little Women by Louisa May Alcott](http://www.brooklinebooksmith-shop.com/book/9780147514011)[, The Outsiders by S. E. Hinton](http://www.brooklinebooksmith-shop.com/book/9780140385724)[, The Little Prince by Antoine de Saint-Exup&eacute;ry](http://www.brooklinebooksmith-shop.com/book/9780156012195)[, The Phantom Tollbooth by Norton Juster](http://www.brooklinebooksmith-shop.com/book/9780394820378)[, The Very Hungry Caterpillar by Eric Carle)](http://www.brooklinebooksmith-shop.com/book/9780399226908)